bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 Cross transfer out relayer reward  | N/A| 0.0004 BNB    | N

-### What is the current Fee Table on Binance Chain Testnet?
+### What is the current Fee Table on Beacon Chain  Testnet?

 Fees are variable and may change over time as governance proposals are proposed and voted on.
 The current fees table for Testnet as of **2021-03-17** is as follows: